svcaf/2025-AI4Legislation-Public/README.md

 More awards may be added based on fundraising results.

 ## Submission Categories
 Participants may submit projects in one of the following categories:
-Participants will compete in one or more of the following categories:
 * **Legislative Tracking**: AI-powered tools to monitor the progress of bills, amendments, and key legislative changes.
 Dashboards and visualizations that help the public track government actions.
 * **Bill Analysis**:  AI tools that generate easy-to-understand summaries, pros/cons, and potential impacts of legislative texts.
 NLP-based applications that translate legal jargon into plain language.